LKirst/lie-esl/checklists/LK_Checklist_Comment_B1.md

 - [ ] supporting evidence in the form of facts, quotations, statistics, or examples

 **Form:** Is the plan visually structured into the introduction and the body paragraphs?

-**Time management:** Did you take not more than 5 min to make you plan?
 Did you use bullet points instead of whole sentences to make the most of your planning time?

-## Form and time management
+## Form

-The length of your text is **above the minimum word** count.
+- [ ] The length of your text is **above the minimum word** count.

 - [ ] You **skip every second line**, and you skip **two or more lines between paragraphs**.

-- [ ] You wrote your text in **under 25 minutes** so that planning and writing the text took under 30 minutes.

 ## Grading Criteria